 Guest or Concurrent Enrollment

 If approved to take courses at another institution, a formal request must be submitted to a GGU SCO to use your benefits at both schools.
 Submit a request for a Parent School Letter, which allows certification at both schools.
-Include institution, school official name and email address or fax number.
+Include institution, school official name and email address.

 The VA does not pay for any breaks in instruction.
 For example, if winter break in December is eight days, the VA will only pay for 22 days (VA always counts a month as 30 days, regardless of the actual number of days in the month).

 Let us know when your GI Bill® benefits are exhausted.
-Failing to notify us could result in an overpayment.
 You can access your remaining entitlements by going to the VA eBenefits page and working through these steps: